sanity/quickml/README.md

 If all goes well, you'll find a file called something like quickdt-0.0.1-SNAPSHOT-jar-with-dependencies.jar in the target/ directory.
 Just add this to your classpath and you're off to the races!

-As QuickDT is still under very active development, it is not yet available via any public repositories.
+As QuickDT is still under very active development, it is not yet available via any public Maven repositories.
+Once I'm committing less frequently I'll do a point release and get it into a Maven repo.

 Benchmarking
 ------------